takeshape/penny/README.md

 Your project is configured to generate types for the GraphQL APIs in use.
 Run `npm run graphql:typegen` before running the site locally to generate query-specific types.
 This is a big advantage of the TakeShape GraphQL mesh — you will have your queries and responses fully typed, and can develop efficiently and safely.

+## Playwright End-to-End (E2E) Testing

+### Local test development

+You can run and develop your Playwright tests locally using the following process:

+1. Edit your `.env.local` file and ensure your have the corrent environment variables set for your personal project.
+1. Start a Next.js server, `npm run dev` will do.
+1. In another process (terminal) run `npm run playwright:dev`
+1. Work within the Playwright UI to run and debug your tests.

 # Deploying to production